mikeabere/rental-frontend/README.md

 # rental-frontend
-This is a rental webapp called smart-hama. created using MERN stack(MongoBB,Express,React,Nodejs) stack.
+This is a rental webapp called Smart-Hama. created using MERN stack(MongoBB,Express,React,Nodejs) stack.
 The frontend uses vite as the web launcher.
 It is a rental listing webApplication.